Stade de Luxembourg: Specifications

 Due to its location alongside the A6 motorway, the stadium is situated along an east–west axis, in place of the more traditional north–south axis used for stadia.
 The stadium is designed to hold a capacity of 9,386 spectators with fully covered seating for sporting events, and can hold up to 15,000 spectators for concerts.
 The main grandstand is situated along the south side of the field.
 To cope with its dual purpose as a football and rugby venue, as well as hosting occasional concerts, the stadium is equipped with a hybrid grass playing surface.

 Name

 The name of the stadium was revealed as the "Stade de Luxembourg" at a press conference in July 2020.
 In September 2020, the Luxembourg Chamber of Deputies rejected a petition to amend the name using the Luxembourgish language after it failed to gather the minimum amount of required signatures.

 Public transit

-Upon the completion of the Cloche d'Or branch of Luxembourg City's new tramline in Q2 2024, the stadium will be served by the future "Stadion" tram terminus.
+Since the completion of the Cloche d'Or branch of Luxembourg City's new tramline in July 2024, the stadium is served by the "Stadion" tram terminus.

-A 2,000-space park and ride car park, under construction across from the stadium's Route d'Esch entrance, is due to be completed in mid-2023.
+A 2,000-space park and ride car park is located next to the stadium's Route d'Esch entrance.